AMB0000/Simon-s-Game/README.md

 ![FPGA Simon Game System Architecture Block Diagram](system_architecture.png)

-The design is fully modular, with all components instantiated and connected in the `simon_top.v` module.
-Below is a summary of the main modules:
+The design that we used is fully modular with all components instantiated and connected in the 'simon_top.v' module.

+Summary of the main modules:

 ### **`simon_top.v`**
-- The "motherboard" of the project.
+- We can say that this is the "motherboard" of the project.
-- Instantiates all other modules and connects them to the FPGA pins.
+- It instantiates all other modules and connects them to the FPGA pins.
-- Contains no logic of its own.
+- (Rather) has no logic of its own.

 ---